 There are effectively four ways that you as a Trustee can look after your dependents or others from your SMSF on your death:

-• You can pay a lump sum from your benefits in the Fund, by way of cash or assets, to a dependent or the Trustee of your legal estate
+- You can pay a lump sum from your benefits in the Fund, by way of cash or assets, to a dependent or the legal person representative

 Updating or Establishing a Binding Death Benefit Nomination